MEET THE ROGUES

 Adopted from: Rocket Dog Rescue

-Hailing from the bustling Bay Area, her first few days at the serene Rogue HQ were a huge change for her.
+Hailing from the bustling San Francisco Bay Area, her first few days at the serene Rogue HQ were a huge change for her.
 On arrival, Violet was quiet, timid, and easily scared by the simplest of things in this new world.
 Having been labeled un-adoptable before being transferred to rescue, it took some time, encouragement, lots of belly rubs, and of course seemingly endless games of fetch for her to open up and begin to trust her new human co-workers.
 Once she came out of her shell, Violet showed to be quite possibly the silliest, sweetest pup you’ll have the opportunity to play with.
 She’s smart as a whip and might be quicker than one too!
 She has a go-getter attitude when it comes time to go find it.
 Although she’s sweeter than pie, she’s also a spunky lass with endless energy when her favorite ball comes out.
 She’s a rockstar in the making, with a world of new opportunities in the detection dog field in front of her.

 Photo Credit: Sanderson